-Next we paint the light before installing the shade.
-I painted mine Flat Antique Nickel, because it’s sparkly without being overly shiney.
+Next paint the light before installing the shade.
+I painted mine Flat Antique Nickel, because it’s sparkly without being overly shiny.
 After the paint dried I used fast-drying glue around the edges to hold the two sections of shade in the light.

 Installing your Boob Light Replacement

-Using a metal drill bit I drilled a hole that would receive the #10 Sheet Metal Screws I purchased.
+Insert a metal drill bit into your cordless drill and drill a hole that will receive #10 Sheet Metal Screws.

 When the light is on it look so much better than the old boob light ever did.